-Once you download the Desktop version install on your computer.
+Once you download the Desktop version, install it on your computer.
 After the installation, you are good to go with Power BI Desktop.

 How to Get started with Power BI Desktop?

-To open Power BI from your computer on the start button Type “Power BI”, all the related searches comes up, choose “Power BI Desktop”.
+To open Power BI from your computer on the start button, Type “Power BI,” all the related searches come up, choose “Power BI Desktop.”

-Once the Power BI file opens up it will ask you to introduce yourself with Name, Designation, Company and etc… things.
+- Once the Power BI file opens up, it will ask you to introduce yourself with Name, Designation, Company, etc.… things.

 And just below this, we have “three” icons.

-Using “Report Tab” we will create reports and visualizations, using the “Data” tab we can see all the data tables, and using “Relationship Tab” we can actually define the relationship between multiple tables.
+Using the “Report Tab,” we will create reports and visualizations; using the “Data” tab, we can see all the data tables, and using the “Relationship Tab,” we can actually define the relationship between multiple tables.

 And on the right-hand side, we could see below things.

-And the last thing is “Fields” this is nothing all the uploaded data tables named and if you click on down arrow of each table we could see fields of the table.
+And the last thing is “Fields” this is nothing all the uploaded data tables named, and if you click on the down arrow of each table, we could see fields of the table.

-At the bottom, we could see Page layout just like how we have the Sheet tab in MS Excel.
+At the bottom, we could see the Page layout, just like how we have the Sheet tab in MS Excel.

 Create Reports in Power BI Desktop

-Now we will see how to create reports in Power BI.
-To create reports we need some kind of, isn’t it???
+To create reports, we need some kind of data, isn’t it???

-In Power BI file under Home tab click on “Get Data”.
+In the Power BI file under the Home tab, click on “Get Data.”

-As you can see above we have many data source options.
-Since our data is in the form of text file choose “Text / CSV” as the file source.
+- As you can see above, we have many data source options.
+Since our data is in the form of a text file, choose “Text / CSV” as the file source.

-Before you upload the data it will show you data preview.
+- Before you upload the data, it will show you the data preview.

 We can transform the data as we would like to buy click on the “Transform” button.
-Since Power BI already transformed the data just click on “Load” to upload the file to Power BI.
+Since Power BI already transformed the data, just click on “Load” to upload the file.

 Now come back to “Report Page” to create reports.

 On this page, we will create all our reports.
-For example, if we want to create a “City-wise” summary table then first we need to insert blank “Table” visual.
+For example, if we want to create a “City-wise” summary table, then first, we need to insert a blank “Table” visual.